veeral-patel/true-positive/docs/api/examples.md

 ## List cases

-Lists all the cases in your True Positive tenant.
+Lists all the cases in your True Positive instance.

 ```graphql
 query {